A Bible Study by Jack Kelley

 This is what the Sovereign LORD says: I will take the Israelites out of the nations where they have gone.
 I will gather them from all around and bring them back into their own land.

 Although Ezekiel wrote these words while the Israelites were in Babylon, they were not fulfilled in the nation’s return from exile there.
 Like Isaiah before him (Isaiah 11:11) Ezekiel was speaking of the second and final return, not the one after the Babylon captivity.
 We know this because in Ezekiel 36:12 the Lord said His people would possess the mountains of Israel, and they would never again deprive His people of their children.
-That means from then on there would always be Jewish children born in Israel.
+That means from the time this prophecy was fulfilled there would always be Jewish children born in Israel.
 And yet in the first century, the nation ceased to exist altogether.
 Therefore in 1948, when Israel took its place among the nations of the world again for the first time in nearly 2000 years, students of prophecy recognized the fulfillment of the primary sign that the end of the age was upon us.
-Jesus said that some from the generation being born when this happened would still be alive when He returns (Matt.
+Since that time there have been numerous attempts by Israel’s enemies to undo what God has done, but they’ve all failed.
+Jesus said some from the generation being born when Israel was reborn would still be alive when He returns (Matt.
 24:34).

 2. Jerusalem Will Be In Jewish Hands… Luke 21:24